bit4bit/redchan/README.md

 GO Chan over Redis.

-We use like go chan.
+We use like Go chan.

 **install:**